| Information

 and valets swell the ranks of the house servants in the teeming kitchens

 and corridors below-stairs.
+But all

 is not as it seems: neither amongst the bejewelled guests lunching and